Taking on Coastal Erosion in the Less-Developed World

 That scenario, magnified many times, plays itself out every day on coastlines around the globe, where accelerating erosion relentlessly scrubs away at the creations of both people and nature.
 Rising sea levels, burgeoning populations, and rapid coastal development have created conditions that threaten everything from sandcastles to skyscrapers, ecosystems to economies.
 And those threats resonate on a large scale: the United Nations Atlas of the Oceans reports that 40 percent of the world’s population lives within 60 miles of a coastline.
 That’s about2.8 billion people.

 Coastal environments and the hazards that threaten them are, by their nature, perpetually dynamic and shifting, not fixed on any map.
-Addressing coastal hazards requires methods that are easily adaptable to changing circumstances, and that view problems and solutions from multiple perspectives.
-That’s the approach the Coastal Resources Center (CRC) at the University of Rhode Island’s Graduate School of Oceanography takes in its work of fostering resilient coastal communities here in Rhode Island and in nations half a world away.
+Addressing coastal hazards requires methods that are easily adaptable to changing

-crc’s founding work focused on Rhode Island, and the center applies the coastal management expertise developed in the state to resilience and climate change work in the less-developed regions of the world.
+CRC’s founding work focused on Rhode Island, and the center applies the coastal management expertise developed in the state to resilience and climate change work in the less-developed regions of the world.
 In these nations, poverty, lack of resources, and scanty education are often the norm, and the notion of self- government largely remains foreign.

 “We’re starting from scratch there,” Don Robadue, a senior coastal manager at CRC, said of the center’s work in less-developed nations.
 “But we see relevance and transferability.
 The jobs are the same.”

-Despite such stark differences between Rhode Island and say, sub-Saharan Africa where CRC has a large presence, coastal threats and the work to com- bat them share similarities.
+Despite such stark differences between Rhode Island and say, sub-Saharan Africa where CRC has a large presence, coastal threats and the work to combat them share similarities.
 Coastal communities in Rhode Island and abroad have suffered erosion and seen natural buffers—including dunes, wetlands, and forests—removed, paved over, or otherwise destroyed.
-And pressure from businesses, industries, and govern- ments to build economies and create jobs regardless of the expense to fragile ecosystems is universal.
+And pressure from businesses, industries, and governments to build economies and create jobs regardless of the expense to fragile ecosystems is universal.

 In the face of these challenges, CRC works with local people on climate change-related policies, laws, planning, and practices in a collaborative way that engages interested parties from all spheres of the community.

 In Ghana, the challenges are many.
 Floodplains, where shacks house the poorest of the poor, are more frequently and severely inundated from sea level rise than other homes, putting hundreds of lives in jeopardy.
 There also is intense pressure to protect shoreline property that has become valuable for its proximity to the nation’s burgeoning offshore oil and gas industry, which has been a major contributor to the doubling of the population in five years.
 Having discovered that breakwaters, seawalls, and other barriers often fail and are not affordable, communities are grappling with other solutions.
-Such actions include protect- ing mangrove habitats along the shoreline that form a natural barrier and stemming the longtime practice of “sand winning”—the removal of sand from beaches for construction use.
+Such actions include protecting- ing mangrove habitats along the shoreline that form a natural barrier and stemming the longtime practice of “sand winning”—the removal of sand from beaches for construction use.